JosephWong123/CS190Final/README.md

 # CS190Final: Image-Based Algorithmic Composition

-We have experimented with using data from an image to generate music by partitioning each image and iterating from left to right and from top to bottom to obtain a melody or chord progression.
+We have experimented with using data from an image to generate music.
 In order to imply a clearer relationship between the image and the music, we used the color-pitch mapping from Scriabin's clavier à lumières and based the tonality of the composition off of the image's lightness and saturation.
 The saturation of a partition also determines the loudness of the notes it is associated with while the lightness of the partition determines the attack time of the note played (with higher lightness sounding more staccato).
 In order to create something with heavier tonal inspiration, we also implemented some randomized improvisation in the last algorithm setting.

 Dependencies:
 This project will not work without npm and http-server.
 To run this project, run npm install http-server, and then run http-server.

+## Image Processing

+We partition the uploaded image into a 100x100 grid in order to simplify calculation.
+We take the average RGB values for each of these partitions, and we then use these values to calculate the HSL values.
+Hue is generally used for pitch while saturation is used for loudness and lightness is used for articulation.
+In order to determine the dominant colors, we use k-means clustering.

-## Interface
+## Music Modes

 ![alt text](./images/website-example.png)